Help Center>A Guide on Tax Refund

 No interest in certain cases:

-The taxpayer will not be entitled to any interest on refund, if the proceedings resulting in the refund are delayed for the reasons attributable to the taxpayer (whether wholly or in part).
+The taxpayer will not be entitled to any interest on income tax refund, if the proceedings resulting in the refund are delayed for the reasons attributable to the taxpayer (whether wholly or in part).
 In such a case, the period of the delay so attributable to him shall be excluded from the period for which interest is payable.

 Where any question arises as to the period to be excluded, it shall be decided by the Principal Chief Commissioner or Chief Commissioner or Principal Commissioner or Commissioner whose decision thereon shall be final.